When is this notice used?

 - records of all imported explosives for two years after the date of import

-- copies of all import notices for security risk substances for five years after the date of import.
+- copies of all import notices for security sensitive ammonium nitrate for five years after the date of import.

-The licence holder must provide a material safety data sheet (MSDS) for all explosives and security risk substances detailed in the notice.
+The licence holder must provide a material safety data sheet (MSDS) for all explosives and security sensitive ammonium nitrate detailed in the notice.

-The department’s Chief Dangerous Goods Officer may require a certificate of analysis (signed by the licence holder) for any security risk substances.
+The department’s Chief Dangerous Goods Officer may require a certificate of analysis (signed by the licence holder) for any security sensitive ammonium nitrate.

 Refer to r.19 of the Dangerous Goods Safety (Security Risk Substances) Regulations 2007.

 The completed and signed notice and certificate (if required) can be mailed to

 Department of Mines, Industry Regulation and Safety

 East Perth WA 6892

 This notice must be lodged by the licence holder with Resources Safety at least 7 days prior to the date of expected arrival.